zonneplan/KiBot/README.md

 #### Output directory option

-The `out_dir` option can define the base outut directory.
+The `out_dir` option can define the base output directory.
 This is the same as the `-d`/`--out-dir` command line option.
 Note that the command line option has precedence over it.

 Expansion patterns are applied to this value, but you should avoid using patterns that expand according to the context, i.e. **%c**, **%d**, **%f**, **%F**, **%p** and **%r**.